-Using Casper to create and maintain a restore-point backup for your computer system requires a storage device with free space that is at least several times greater than the amount of used space on your Windows system hard disk.
+Using Casper to create and maintain a restore-point backup for a server requires a storage device with free space that is at least several times greater than the amount of used space on the server's system disk device.
 An external USB or eSATA connected storage device with the prerequisite amount of free space is often ideal for maintaining restore-point backups.
-While the exact amount of free space depends on several factors, usually about three times the amount of used space on your Windows system hard disk is enough free space for Casper to create and maintain multiple restore-points for a restore-point backup.
-For example, if 150GB represents the current amount of used space on your Windows system disk, using a storage device with approximately 450GB of free space is generally sufficient to maintain a restore-point backup with a good variety of restore-points.
+While the exact amount of free space depends on several factors, usually about three times the amount of used space on server's system disk device is enough free space for Casper to create and maintain multiple restore-points for a restore-point backup.
+For example, if 150GB represents the current amount of used space on the server's system disk device, using a storage device with approximately 450GB of free space is generally sufficient to maintain a restore-point backup with a good variety of restore-points.

-As with a bootable backup, when relying strictly on restore-point backups to protect your computer, it is good practice to rotate the backup device between successive backups.
+As with a bootable backup, when relying strictly on restore-point backups to protect a server, it is good practice to rotate the backup device between successive backups.
 This will help to ensure a viable backup exists in the event one of your backup devices suffers an untimely mechanical failure or data corruption, which might otherwise prevent you from restoring a backup.

-Unlike a bootable backup, recovery using a restore-point backup requires a separate restoration step from the Casper Secure Startup and Recovery Environment.
-For example, to restore your Windows system disk from a restore-point backup, you must boot your computer from a Casper Secure Startup Disk to perform the restore.
-Alternatively, when the Casper Secure Startup and Recovery Environment has been added to your backup device, you can boot your computer directly from your backup device to perform the restore.
+Unlike a bootable backup, recovery using a restore-point backup requires a separate restoration step from the Casper Startup and Recovery Environment.
+For example, to restore the server's system disk device from a restore-point backup, you must boot the server from a Casper Startup Disk to perform the restore.
+Alternatively, when the Casper Startup and Recovery Environment has been added to the backup device, you can boot the server directly from the backup device to perform the restore.
 In most instances, Casper's SmartRestoreTM technology will fully automate the restoration process for you.
-For details on creating a separate Casper Secure Startup Disk, please see the Casper Secure Startup Disk Creator Guide.
+For details on creating a separate Casper Startup Disk, please see the Casper Startup Disk Creator Guide.